SeanParade/Sem5Notes/NENotes/COMP3095 Web App Development/lectures/lecture11.md

 - specifies an error page that should be used if any exceptions are thrown but not caught by the current page
   - avoid crash
 - inherit exception variable in the error page you direct to
+- can set error pages globally for all JSPs to use